‘Pharma Bro’ Troll Martin Shkreli Gets Dog Poop To The Face At Canceled Milo Yiannopoulos Rally

 Though there were rumors of violence and broken windows, police say this isn’t true.
 The only violence was the poop to Shkreli’s face.
 Yiannopoulos was asked to speak on campus as part of his “The Dangerous F**got Tour.”
 He then asked Martin Shkreli, former chief executive of Turing Pharmaceuticals, to join him as a guest speaker, to attend the event that was supposed to take place on Friday the 13th.

-Prior to the event, students wrote letter, condemning Yiannopoulos for hate speech against people of color and women, but the university responded that they support free speech.
+Prior to the event, students wrote letters, condemning Yiannopoulos for hate speech against people of color and women, but the university responded that they support free speech.

 “The university’s commitment to free speech is not an obligation to provide a formal podium for every form on nonacademic, hateful rhetoric that student groups wish to bring to campus.”